atrauzzi/laravel-drydock/readme.md

 This project is a premade, easy to use local development setup to be used for authoring Laravel applications.

-The deliverable of this project are two docker containers running your project via [nginx](https://www.nginx.com/) and [php-fpm](http://php.net/manual/en/install.fpm.php).
+The deliverables of this project are two docker containers running your project via [nginx](https://www.nginx.com/) and [php-fpm](http://php.net/manual/en/install.fpm.php).

 ## Usage